yandex/porto/porto.md

 Option slot\_space\_limit\_mb limits total size for each first-level container.

+Limits are counted only for already dumped cores and do not include dumping core size, therefore these limits may be exceeded.

 Total and dumped cores are counted in labels CORE.total, CORE.dumped at container and parents.

 Porto never deletes old core dumps.